-The College should provide participants with the opportunity to present motions or joint proposals to the Hearing Tribunal, who ultimately will decide its own process.
+Where appropriate, the organization should provide participants with the opportunity to present motions or joint proposals to the decision-maker or panel of decision-makers, who will ultimately decide its own process.

 A preliminary conference can avoid a hearing that is convened and then adjourned because procedural issues need to be addressed before proceeding with the substance of the hearing.